Rocky mountain prep News

 While some of these goals are similar to last year’s, two focus on new metrics and priorities: reading millionaires and teacher retention.

-Millionaires are scholars who read a million words by the end of the school year.
-In the 2021-22 school year, more than 700 scholars qualified as millionaires and/or dreambox champions (completed 5 or more dreambox lessons per week), and their hard work paid off with a celebratory trip to the Denver Zoo!
+Millionaires are students who read a million words by the end of the school year.
+In the 2021-22 school year, more than 700 students qualified as millionaires and/or dreambox champions (completed 5 or more dreambox lessons per week), and their hard work paid off with a celebratory trip to the Denver Zoo!

-To reach this level of success with our scholars, the first step is establishing and maintaining close teacher-student relationships.
+To reach this level of success with our students, the first step is establishing and maintaining close teacher-student relationships.
 That’s why we are aiming for 85% of teachers to stay at RMP.

 Stay tuned throughout the year for updates on the progress we're making to our new Big Five goals!